MartaGuzmanAlarcon/MachineLearning_Projects/00_ML_Concepts_Cheat_Sheets/README.md

 ## My annotations

 The pages are covered in colour highlights and handwritten notes.
-I used them to mark the key points and to remember details that are easy to forget: for example, that L1 regularisation can remove features while L2 only shrinks them, that PCA helps when features are highly correlated, or that scaling gives regularisation a fair start.
-I also added worked examples for entropy and Gini, and answered the practice questions by hand.
+I used them to mark the key points and to remember details that are easy to forget.
 Some of the handwritten notes are in Spanish.

 ## Notes on the code